deakinmt/entsoe_outage_models/README.md

 I0 refers to __, whilst IE refers to the 'old' irish datacode, whilst IE refers to the full SEM.

+Limitations:
+- By default, 'outages' which result in the output being 1.33 times greater than the generator nominal power are neglected.
+-

 Scripts / options